 Yes, I had brilliantly come on the wrong day.
 At this point, there was no way I was going home and coming back to fight that traffic and parking and crowd situation again.
 I asked the guy if there was a way we could slip in.
 He told me which entrance he’d be stationed at later, but warned me that he couldn’t guarantee us seats.
 At this point, that was fine.

-I went back and found Sally.
+I went back and found my wife.
 We strolled through the barns and saw colorful sheep.

 And more cow-fluffers.
 Seriously, these guys were going at it with combs and polishes and precision razors, cutting off almost-invisible bits of hair.
 Like a spa day for a heifer.